 The University must protect its proprietary information and the privacy of its students, faculty, and employees, as well as manage the frequency in which they are contacted.
 Therefore, the institution must strategically manage the research being conducted to provide maximum protection for all constituencies.
 The Committee on Research serves two purposes:

-- CR supports meaningful, high-quality research through establishing relationships between the University and researchers.
+- COR supports meaningful, high-quality research through establishing relationships between the University and researchers.
 If a research study is of interest, CR will facilitate connections between our research centers and internal stakeholders.

 Who is required to have Committee on Research approval?